 Magic Kingdom GF Dining Guide

 Expect a mix of gluten-free hits and misses.
-Quick-service spots are usually solid, but bakeries and snacks can be tricky due to cross-contact.
+Quick-service spots are usually reliable, but bakeries and snack shops can be challenging due to cross-contact.
 Table service is safer, but always ask to speak with a chef.
 Classic must-eats like Dole Whip, popcorn, and certain burgers are reliable GF options.

 Magic Kingdom: Kiosks & Snacks